xiaabdfe/bdfepush/docs/guide-1.md

 Magical DPS with strong and some AoE special attacks.

-Black mage's rods usually provide buffs that augment own or party damage.
-They have unparalleled damage in terms of AoE.
-AoE attacks usually have their damage split among all targets, but Black Mage has Concentrate to negate that to deal full damage.
+Black Mages' rods usually provide buffs that augment own or party damage.
+They have are advantageous facing multiple enemies.
+AoE attacks usually have their damage split among all targets, but Black Mages have Concentrate to negate the damage reduction to a certain extend.
 All spells come with casting time, so timing is important.
-Also black mages are fragile to physical attacks.
+Black Mages are usually fragile to physical attacks, but they have Elemental Resist buffs and Magic Barrier to mitigate that.
 It is also a fun and challenging job.

 Buff|Effect
 ---|---
 Split | Turn all special attacks into AoE.
 Concentrate | Decrease damage reduction from splitting due to AoE.
-Magic Barrier | Decrease damage taken with certain proportion, with an additional HP bar according to your spirit stat.
+Magic Barrier | Divert a portion of damage taken to an additional HP bar according to your spirit stat.
 Fast Cast | Reduce casting time of special skills.
 Critical | Increase critical rate.
 Limit Break | Raise damage cap.
 Levitate | Ignore harmful floor effects.
-Dualcast | Execute twice for the next special skill (the same special on the same target if alive), but cost 5 more BP (i.e. 5 more BP to cast 1 more time).
+Dualcast | Execute twice for the next special skill, but the next special skill costs more BP).
 Aspir | Recover BP consumed from special skills.
-Empower | Increase special skill damage in the cost of increase in special reload time [Element] Resist | Decrease damage taken from a specific element.
+Empower | Increase special damage in the cost of increase in special reload time.
+[Element] Resist | Decrease damage taken from a specific element.
 [Element] Power | Increase damage dealt using a specific element.

 ## White Mage
 ![Icon](https://caelum.s-ul.eu/4XlIsPl2.jpg) JP: 白魔道士

 Healer and Buffer.
 Essential in all hard contents.
-A challenging job in many aspects.

-White Mage has a tough job that not only to keep allies alive, but also to buff them, shorten reload time with Haste, cleanse debuffs and supply BP.
-All spells come with casting time, so White Mage has toavoid killing themselves or killing allies when casting.
+White Mages have a tough job that not only to keep allies alive, but also to buff them, shorten reload time with Haste, cleanse debuffs and supply BP.
+All spells come with casting time, so White Mages have to avoid killing themselves or killing allies when casting.
 Also, all buffs have varying duration.
 Hence, there are a lot of information to keep in mind when playing.
-Hence it is very challenging but rewardingto become a good white mage.
+It is very challenging but also rewarding to become a good White Mage.

 Buff|Effect
 ---|---
 Haste | Shorten special reload time.
 Further reduce remaining cooldown counter every time the buff is refreshed.
 Brave | Increase damage dealt.
 Default | Decrease damage received.
-Proud | Reduce BP cost of special.
+Proud | Reduce BP cost of special skills.
 Mind | Increase healing power of all skills.
 Various stat-buffs | -
-Buff extension | Extends the duration of buffs already on the target Debuff Resist | (Armour passive only) Immune to all debuffs.
+Buff extension | Extends the duration of buffs already on the target Debuff Resist | (Armour passive only) Immune to all debuffs temporarily.
 Dragon Scale | Reduce damage received from Dragon tribe.
 Human Shield | Reduce damage received from Human tribe.

 ## Thief
 ![Icon](https://caelum.s-ul.eu/MGL6i8bK.jpg) JP: シーフ

-Physical DPS with fast and strong auto attacks.
+Physical DPS with fast and strong auto attacks (i.e. actually called normal attacks but usually referred as auto attacks to avoid confusion with some other terms).

-Thief's daggers usually provide buffs that augment own or party damage, or evasion.
-Thief has naturally high evasion, so boosting that makes them harder to be hit.
-Since thief's main strength is auto attacks, daggers that give Shadow/Quick/Focus buffs are popular.
+Thieves' daggers usually provide buffs that augment own damage or evasion.
+While Thieves are fragile, they have naturally high evasion.
+Since Thieves' main strength is auto attacks, buffs and equipment that increase auto damage or make auto attacks faster are coveted.

 Buff|Effect
 ---|---